krosqvist/Car-Price-Estimator-With-Random-Forest/README.md

    npm --version
    ```

-   * If Node.js is not found, install Node.js and add it to PATH.
+   * If Node.js is not found, install Node.js

 5. **Install Python backend dependencies**: